citusdata/citus_docs/use_cases/multi_tenant.rst

 .. note::

-  This section uses features available only in `Citus Cloud <https://www.citusdata.com/product/cloud>`_ and `Citus Enterprise <https://www.citusdata.com/product/enterprise>`_.
-Also, please note that these features are available in Citus Cloud across all plans except for the "Dev Plan".
+  This section uses features available only in `Citus Enterprise <https://www.citusdata.com/product/enterprise>`_.

 Multi-tenant databases should be designed for future scale as business grows or tenants want to store more data.
 Citus can scale out easily by adding new machines without having to make any changes or take application downtime.